 In three-dimensional space(xyz space), oriented at right angles to the xy-plane.
 The z axis, passes through the origin of the xy-plane.
 Coordinates are determined according to the east-west for x-axis north-south for y-axis, and up-down for the z-axis displacements from the origin.
 The Cartesian coordinate system is based on three mutually perpendicular coordinate axes: the x-axis, the y-axis, and the z-axis, See Figure 6 below.
 The three axes intersect at the point called the origin.
 You can imagine the origin being the point where the walls in the corner of a room meet the floor.
-The x-axis is the horizontal line along which the wall to your left and the floor intersect.
-The y-axis is the horizontal line along which the wall to your right and the floor intersect.
-The z-axis is the vertical line along which the walls intersect.
+The x-axis is the horizontal line along which the wall to your right and the floor intersect.
+The y-axis is the horizontal line along which the walls intersect.
 The parts of the lines that you see while standing in the room are the positive portion of each of the axes.
 The negative part of these axes would be the continuations of the lines outside of the room.